omega-aqua-snorkel/rclone/docs/content/docs.md

 for the VFS `--vfs-links` and the local backend `--local-links` if required.

-### --log-file=FILE
+### --log-file

-Log all of rclone's output to FILE.
+Log all of rclone's output to file.
 This is not active by default.
 This can be useful for tracking down problems with syncs in combination with the `-v` flag.
 See the [Logging section](#logging) for more info.

-If FILE exists then rclone will append to it.
+If file exists then rclone will append to it.

 Note that if you are using the `logrotate` program to manage rclone's logs, then you should use the `copytruncate` option as rclone doesn't